 - The first line should read: “Dear [Agent Name]:”

-Some writers structure their e-queries differently than paper queries—they make them shorter or add more paragraph breaks.
+Some writers structure their email queries differently than paper queries—they make them shorter or add more paragraph breaks.
 Usually the hook should go first, unless you have a strong personalization angle.

-If you have an e-mail address for an editor/agent who doesn’t accept e-mail queries, you can try sending your query on a hope and a prayer, but you probably won’t receive a response.
+If you have an email address for an editor/agent who doesn’t accept email queries, you can try sending your query on a hope and a prayer, but you probably won’t receive a response.
 In fact, I’ve heard many writers complain that they never receive a response from email queries.
 (Sometimes silence is the new rejection.)
 This is a phenomenon that must be regrettably accepted.
-Send one follow-up to inquire, but don’t keep sending e-mails to figure out if your e-query was received.
+Send one follow-up to inquire, but don’t keep sending emails to figure out if your query was received.

 You’ve sent your query—now what?

 If you don’t hear back, follow up after the stated response time using the same method as the original query.
 If no response time is given, wait about 1 month.
 If querying via snail mail, include another copy of the query.
 If you still don’t hear back after one follow-up attempt, assume it’s a rejection, and move on.
 Do not phone or visit.